 - Digestive issues such as gas, bloating, diarrhea, and even constipation.

-- Keratosis pilaris, also known as “chicken skin” on the back of your arms.
-This tends to be as a result of a fatty acid deficiency and vitamin A deficiency secondary to fat-malabsorption caused by gluten damaging the gut.
+- Keratosis pilaris, also known as “chicken skin” on the back of your arms; This tends to be a result of a fatty acid deficiency and vitamin A deficiency secondary to fat-malabsorption caused by gluten damaging the gut.

 - Fatigue, brain fog, or feeling tired after eating a meal that has gluten.